chhjel/HealthCheck/README.md

 The module allows for filtering and exporting data.
 The type of data source you have available determines how to filter it.

 * IQueryable: Lets the user enter a linq query to filter on.
-* IEnumerable&lt;T&gt;: Lets the user filter the data either using an entered linq query or custom parametet inputs depending on your stream implementation.
+* IEnumerable&lt;T&gt;: Lets the user filter the data either using an entered linq query or custom parameter inputs depending on your stream implementation.

 A default implementation `HCDataExportService` is provided that picks up any registered `IHCDataExportStream` streams.

+If the request only has access to load presets + export, a simplified version of the interface will be displayed.

 ### Setup